 As much precision as possible is critical here to understanding the scope of the threat.
 Foreign governments and other actors attempt to influence U.S. politics in a wide variety of ways.
 Foreign governments own and operate media organizations, take public positions on hot-button political issues, advertise online, and hire lobbyists.
 Foreign-owned corporations engage in similar activities.
 When such activities comply with all applicable U.S. domestic laws, such as the Foreign Agents Registration Act (FARA), many, if not most, of these activities may not be clearly problematic – assuming those laws are being properly and punctually enforced, which the recent and likely belated requirement that Russian station RT register under FARA suggests may itself be a problem.
 Robust, open debate and an informed citizenry are hallmarks of U.S. elections, and, while being vigilant, we also must be careful not to have our response to what troubles us sweep too broadly.

 That said, there were actions taken during the 2016 election that are cause for serious concern.
 The first involves infiltrating private computer systems.
 Stealing, and then weaponizing, directly or through an intermediary, the private communications of campaign officials seems the sort of election interference that everyone should denounce.
 It’s worth noting that, in the future, a foreign government may also simply send such confidential information to a competing candidate for him or her to deploy even more skillfully than the foreign government could.
 The second involves the manipulation of social media.
 Russia appears to have distributed propaganda – real and fake – through social media platforms and to have used networks of social media “bots” surreptitiously to influence and distort U.S. domestic electoral discourse.
 While it’s likely unknowable exactly how large an effect such actions had on our election – and one hopes that our democracy can ultimately survive the distribution of foreign-funded junk ads, even through advanced means – our adversaries plainly think their actions are important; and, for that reason alone, it’s necessary for us to understand what they are doing and what they might do in the future.
-In those respects, we can also learn from Russia’s investment in similar methods to interference in other democratic countries’ elections.
+In those respects, we can also learn from Russia’s investment in similar methods to interfere in other democratic countries’ elections.
 And it bears remembering that it’s hard to know exactly what qualifies as “political ads” versus more generally socially divisive ones, as well as to measure how many echoing posts Russian-linked material generated, thus amplifying the impact at the time and extending its repercussions long past Election Day in the polarization produced.

 Identify the Protections Already in Place